paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 This line of code is initialising the socket.IO library by passing in the address of the server.
 We define the address of the server inside a config file so that we can change it easily if we need to (the config file is located in src/config/index.js).

 Next, we should create the ```onSend``` handler to send the message to the server when the user sends a message.
 Remember earlier when we emitted the ```onSend``` from inside the ChatInput component.
-This is the part where we define what that onSend event actually does.
+Here is where we define what that onSend event actually does.
 Inside ChatApp we should define the following function:

 ```
   sendHandler(message) {